Revisiting Chebyshev Polynomial and Anisotropic RBF Models for Tabular Regression: Methods

-\paragraph{Recommended Usage.} Because each leaf contains only a subset of the training data, leaf polynomials should generally use a lower degree than a global Chebyshev fit to avoid overfitting.
+Because each leaf contains only a subset of the training data, leaf polynomials should generally use a lower degree than a global Chebyshev fit to avoid overfitting.
 Interaction terms are omitted from leaf models both to reduce overfitting risk and to keep the per-leaf basis size tractable.
-The \texttt{min\_samples\_leaf} parameter can be expressed as a fraction of the training set, ensuring leaves remain large enough for stable polynomial fits.
+The minimum leaf size can be expressed as a fraction of the training set, ensuring leaves remain large enough for stable polynomial fits.